Santxsh27/CODSOFT/README.md

 - Key Features: Clean user flow from product browsing to checkout, clear product presentation, and minimalistic cart design.
 - Link to Design: [View Design](#)

-### 3. Task 1 (UI/UX Challenge)
+### 3. Seamless Sign-In Page (Task 1)
-**Description**: A design solution developed for Task 1 of the CodSoft internship.
-This project allowed me to explore innovative approaches to user interaction and enhance my problem-solving skills.
+**Description**: A seamless and user-friendly sign-in page designed for Task 1 of the CodSoft internship.
+The focus was on creating an effortless sign-in experience with a clean interface and optimized user flow.

 - Tools: Figma
-- Key Features: UX enhancements focusing on user interaction and experience improvements.
+- Key Features: Simple and secure sign-in process, minimalistic design, and user-centered layout.
 - Link to Design: [View Design](#)

 ## Conclusion